thedaviddias/Resources-Front-End-Beginner/README.md

-# The most complete list of resources for Front-End beginners (🇺🇸 & 🇫🇷)
+# The most essential list of resources for Front-End beginners (🇺🇸 & 🇫🇷)
 ***(avec indicateur de langue française)***

 If you want to learn how to become a Front-End developer, you are on the right place!